 Annual Events in Barcelona

-May 30th to June 1st.
-2019 – Primavera Sound Festival – Concerts – Details
+May or June – Primavera Sound Festival – Concerts – Details

 September 21st to 24th.
 2019 – La Merce – Drum bands and giants – Details

 Barcelona Gay Events in 2020